illsk1lls/ZipRipper/README.md

 **Offline Mode:** ZipRipper uses/requires a local resource file [zr-offline.txt].
 The presence of [zr-offline.txt] in<br>
 the same folder as the script will force offline mode.
 An internet connection is not required for this mode.<br>
+The file can be created by using Create-ZR-Offline.cmd, located in the .resources folder.

 **Offline mode can be enabled by putting [zr-offline.txt] in the same folder as the ZipRipper before launch.**<br>
 **[zr-offline.txt] creator:** <a href="https://github.com/illsk1lls/ZipRipper/blob/main/.resources/Create-ZR-Offline.cmd">https://github.com/illsk1lls/ZipRipper/blob/main/.resources/Create-ZR-Offline.cmd</a><br>